protiumx/rq/README.md

 ![preview](./preview.gif)

-`rq` is an interactive HTTP client that parses and send requests.
+`rq` is an interactive HTTP client that parses and execute requests.
 It attempts to provide a minimal CLI alternative to [vscode-restclient](https://github.com/Huachao/vscode-restclient).
 `rq` follows the standard [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).

 Blogpost: https://protiumx.github.io/blog/posts/an-http-request-parser-with-rust-and-pest-rs/

 This project was born out of my boredom and curiosity about [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
+I'm wishing it will with help of the open source community.

 ## Dependencies